Rapid and Accurate Changepoint Detection of Power System Forced Oscillations: Conclusions

 \section{Conclusions}

 This paper proposes a new method of estimating the start and end samples of FOs using CPD.
 Compared to the previous method, it enjoys a two-order-of-magnitude reduction in computation time without sacrificing accuracy.
-Topics of ongoing work include applications to nonstationary FOs, and the derivation of a penalized cost function specifically made for the FO in ARMA process case.
+Future directions include investigating complex FO scenarios such as multiple or nonstationary FOs, and tests with real PMU data.